-Weekly Reports must be completed collaboratively each week; may be additional by program.
-Clinical teachers must assist cooperating teachers in preparing students for final examinations Clinical teachers should prepare exam questions and assist in helping students review in preparation for these exams.
-However, some school districts may not let the clinical teachers on campus during this time.
-Ask the cooperating teacher and inform the UTA field supervisor.
+- Weekly Reports must be completed collaboratively each week; may be additional by program. - Clinical teachers must assist cooperating teachers in preparing students for final examinations Clinical teachers should prepare exam questions and assist in helping students review in preparation for these exams.

 Clinical Teaching Requirements for 2nd Half of Clinical Teaching

 Week #10 Recommended duties include taking roll, distributing and collecting papers, grading and posting grades, assisting in the planning of lessons, copying and gathering instructional materials, individual tutoring, and small group instruction.
 Clinical teachers should present at least one lesson.
 Complete Weekly Report and discuss with cooperating teacher.
 Teach lessons according to program guidelines.
 Week #11 Student teacher will teach two class periods/subject a day.
 Cooperating teacher remains in the room to observe and provide feedback.
 Complete Weekly Report.
 Week #12 Student teacher will teach three class periods/subjects a day.
 Cooperating teacher remains in the classroom and provides feedback.
 Complete Weekly Report.
-Week #13 Student teacher will teach four class periods / subjects a day.
+Week #13 Student teacher will teach four class periods/subjects a day.
 Cooperating teacher remains in the classroom to observe and provide feedback.
 Complete Weekly Report and discuss with cooperating teacher.
 Week #14 Student teacher will teach five classes.
 Cooperating teacher remains in the classroom to observe and provide feedback.
 Complete Weekly Report.
 Week #15 Student teacher will teach five classes.
 Cooperating teacher remains in the classroom to observe and provide feedback.
 Complete Weekly Report.
 Week #16 Student teacher will assume all teaching responsibilities.
 Cooperating teacher remains in the classroom to observe and provide feedback.
 Complete Weekly Report and complete the Speech Competency Form.
 Week #17 Teach all classes.
-Complete Weekly Report and discuss with cooperating teacher.
+Complete Weekly Report and discuss with Cooperating Teacher.
 Week #18 End of the semester classes and responsibilities will be returned to the cooperating teacher gradually each week.
-Cooperating teacher ob- serves in selected classes and provides verbal feedback.
-Complete Weekly Reports.
+Cooperating teacher observes in selected classes and provides verbal feedback.
+Complete Weekly Report.